 A beginning course in statistics intended for students in a wide variety of fields of study.
 Course topics include descriptive statistics, normal distribution, correlation and regression, basic concepts of probability, binomial distribution, sampling distribution, confidence intervals and hypothesis testing for mean(s) and proportion(s).
 Students also have the opportunity to analyze data sets using Statistics software.
-Prerequisite: A grade of C or better in MTH 1110 or MTH 1112.
-Note: Credit will not count toward Area III requirements nor will it count toward any major or minor in mathematics.
+Prerequisite: Appropriate score on mathematics placement test, advanced placement, or a grade “C” or better in MTH 1105.

 This course is designed to provide students with a foundation in statistical methods, including data exploring and strategies in sample surveys, estimation and testing hypotheses of means and variances, analysis of variance, regression analysis, contingency tables.
-These concepts are taught with heavy emphasis on statistical computing software and real world datasets.
+These concepts are taught with heavy emphasis on statistical computing software and real-world datasets.
 Students will learn basic skills of statistical packages that are widely used in business, industry, government, and research.
-Prerequisite: STAT 2210
+Prerequisite: A grade of “C” or better in MTH 1112.

 Probability theory, sample spaces, random variables, mutual exclusion, independence, conditional probability, permutations and combinations, common discrete and continuous distributions, expected value, mean, variance, multivariate distributions, covariance, Central Limit Theorem.
 Prerequisite: MTH 1125 and STAT 2210.